viamrobotics/docs/docs/tutorials/control/flutter-app.md

   - When prompted, do install Cocoapods.
     You need it to support the iOS simulator.

+{{% alert title="Flutter version" color="note" %}}
+We recommended using Flutter 3.19.6, as this sample app was tested with this version.
+`fvm` is a useful tool for targeting specific flutter versions.
+You can use `fvm use 3.19.6` to target Flutter 3.19.6.
+{{% /alert %}}

 ## Start creating code

 ### Create your Flutter project